 Are you thinking of building a website?
-Not quite sure on what steps you need to take and where to begin?
-Although there is a lot of work that goes into building a performance driven website that is active, engaging and sought after.
+Not quite sure what steps you need to take and where to begin?
+Although there is a lot of work that goes into building a performance-driven website that is active, engaging, and sought after.
 We carve out the 5 Basic Steps to Getting a Website on the Internet.

 Once your website is up and running, you will need to draw users to your site.
 You can do this through local marketing strategies and search engine optimization.

 If you want your website to gain traction on the world wide web, then you’ll want to regularly set aside some of your time and budget to promote it.
 This will ensure that it is seen by as many people as possible.
 Marketing your website can involve optimizing your website for search engines, creating, and sharing content on social media, and using other marketing methods to drive traffic to your site.

 Now that we’ve covered several foundational concepts, let’s turn our attention to the five steps to getting your website pages on the Internet.

 5 Steps to Getting Your Website on the Internet